February 12, 1915

 It is believed that his selection has been "directed by the fact" that he is "allied with the very ancient Polish house of Radziwill."

-But there are worries as Austria should have made this important move toward her "Slav subjects" more than six months ago by selecting a king.
+But there are worries as Austria should have made this critical move toward her "Slav subjects" more than six months ago by selecting a king.
 Austrian officials have been attempting to bribe public opinion in Poland with "paper money that probably will prove worthless when the war is over."
 Last August, Grand Duke Nicholas promised Polish unification and autonomy under the "scepter of the Czar," with a ruler similar to the Prince of Albania.

 Many feel that Russia's position is an "infinitely better offer" than Austria's decision to crown a Habsburg Archduke as a "nominal King of a non-existent Poland.